edugalt/scaling/README.md

 ## Data

 The datasets listed below are available for investigation.
 The column "tag" indicates the key to be used to call this data in our code (e.g., in the [notebook](https://colab.research.google.com/github/edugalt/scaling/blob/master/notebooks/Notebook-FittingModels-Colab.ipynb)).
 The column "Location?" indicates whether the latitude and logitude is available (Y/N).
+The area of urban areas is available for data from Australia, Europe, and USA.
+This data can be used as an alternative measure $x_i$ of city size or in combination with population, an example of the analysis can be found [here](https://github.com/edugalt/scaling/blob/master/notebooks/Notebook-AreaPopModels.ipynb).
 An example of the analysis of COVID19 cases can be found [here](https://github.com/edugalt/scaling/blob/master/notebooks/Notebook-covid19_results.ipynb).

 | Region: | Tag: | N	| Location? | Year | Description| Source |
 | --------|------|------------------------|--------------------| -------| ------|------|